tanmayna/sample/Web Scraping for Supermarket Locations/README.md

 ## trader_joes.py

-I have used the BzeautifulSoup package in Python (bs4) to scrape all store locations from Trader Joe's website
+I have used the BeautifulSoup package in Python (bs4) to scrape all store locations from Trader Joe's website